ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 1. The admin (DevOps) provisions VSIs in subnets under two different zones in a VPC in region 1 and repeats the same in a VPC created in region 2.
 2. The admin creates a load balancer with a backend pool of servers in different zones of region 1 and a frontend listener.
 Repeats the same in region 2.
 3. The admin provisions a {{site.data.keyword.cis_full_notm}} instance with an associated custom domain and creates a global load balancer pointing to the load balancers created in two different VPCs.
-4. The admin enables HTTPS encryption by adding the domain SSL certificate to the {{site.data.keyword.cloudcerts_short}} service.
+4. The admin enables HTTPS encryption by adding the domain SSL certificate to the {{site.data.keyword.secrets-manager_short}} service.
 5. The internet user makes an HTTP/HTTPS request and the global load balancer handles the request.
 6. The request is routed to the load balancers both on the global and local level.
 The request is then fulfilled by the available server instance.